Cinnazeyy/LangLibs/README.md

 This is so that the plugin will automatically add missing translations when updating your plugin and you do not need to manually update every language file everytime.

-When updating this version do not forget to also update the version Langutil class!
+When updating this version do not forget to also update the version in the Langutil class!

-### 5. Load Language Files
+### 4. Load Language Files

 Next, you need to load the language files in your onEnable like so